whuang7000/codenames/README.md

 # Codenames Bot

 This is a Codenames bot made by William Huang, Jonathan Sham, Michael Li, and Franklin Chian.
-It utilizes a pre-trained, deep learning ML word embedding model to predict relationships between words on the Codenames board.
+It utilizes a pre-trained, deep learning word embedding model to predict relationships between words on the Codenames board.
 The bot can either give hints to the 2 users playing the game, or guess words from the board after being given hints from the user.

 ## Usage